Incorporation tax benefits for your small business

 Various business structures have different ways of operating, governance, and tax reporting requirements.

-Tax advantages of incorporating yourself
+Tax advantages of incorporating small business

 Now let’s walk through the basics of the incorporation of a company.
 Even the smallest of businesses could see tax benefits by incorporating their business.
 It’s important to note that there are legal implications to incorporation, but here we are focusing on the tax aspects.